pnayak192/BackBaseHomeTest-Pratyush/README.md

 ## Resource and Suite Level

-All the drivers and TestNG suites are listed under `src/main/resources` folder
+All the drivers and TestNG test suites are listed under `src/main/resources` folder

 ## Framework Flow